Oceanside White Opal - 96 COE

 Project created using free pattern #FPGST126C courtesy of GST Publications.
 Download Killer Whale Bevel Panel Pattern.
 Sailboat project from Delphi's Beginning SG class.
 Checker board project from "A Beginner's Guide To Kiln-Formed Glass" book #6644.

 Photo above is a general representation of glass colors.
 Colors may vary.
-Sizes are Approximate.
+Sizes are approximate.

 Product Details